aso2101/kannada_texts/README.md

 The `txt` folder contains plain text files that are **automatically generated** from the corresponding TEI files using the scripts in the `scripts` folder.
 They are not to be edited directly.

 The `scripts` folder contains python and XSLT scripts used for either restructuring the raw data or for converting the TEI data into downstream formats (such as plain text).

+The TEI files are validated against the `tei_all.rnc` schema in the `schemas` folder.

 ## Acknowledgements and license